 Fitness programs, injury prevention, and rehabilitation treatment are a few of the many responsibilities of athletic trainers.
 Athletic Training is a rapidly growing and respected professional field of study and practice.
-Sheridan College’s Athletic Training Associate of Science program combines high quality academic instruction with many opportunities for hands-on learning.
+The Northern Wyoming Community College District’s (NWCCD) Athletic Training Associate of Science program combines high quality academic instruction with many opportunities for hands-on learning.
 This program is an exact fit if you are interested in the study and practice of preventative and rehabilitative medicine.

-- You will learn from well qualified and experienced faculty and have opportunities to work with a variety of athletic teams.
+- You will learn from well qualified and experienced faculty and have opportunities to work with a variety of athletic teams and/or businesses.

 - Take a variety of courses related to human anatomy, physiology, rehabilitation, and strength and conditioning.

-- Our graduates take advantage of our partnerships with universities to earn bachelor’s and master’s degrees after graduating from Sheridan College.
+- Our graduates take advantage of our partnerships with universities to earn bachelor’s and master’s degrees after graduating from NWCCD.

 Athletic Training is recognized by the American Medical Association as an allied health care profession, specializing in the practice of preventing, recognizing, managing, and rehabilitating injuries that result from physical activity and athletic performance.
 The U.S. Bureau of Labor Statistics predicts that by 2026 about 6,300 jobs will be added to this field of athletic trainers and exercise physiologists, an increase of 23%.